 MICR 707 - Scientific Methodology (1).
-Instruction in the scientific method as applied to basic research in bacteriology, virology, and immunology and microbial pathogenesis.
-Examples from the scientific literature are used to provide practical training in effective oral communication and expository scientific writing.
+Instruction in the scientific method as applied to basic research in bacteriology, virology, and immunology Examples from the scientific literature and ongoing research projects are used to provide practical training in effective oral communication and scientific writing.
 P-POI.